MuhammadKotb/Email-Service-Web-App/README.md

 - [Testing](#Testing)
 - [Features](#Features)
 ## Setup
-> - First of all: you must install the `Front-End` folder, using npm install just because node modules may be missing.
+> - First of all: you must install the `Front-End` folder which contains angular project, using npm install just because node modules may be missing.
 > - Secondly: Spring Boot folder is straight forward just open the pom file using any IDE.
 > - Thirdly: you run the Angular project and on localhost:4200 and the Spring Boot project on localhost:8080.
 ## Design Patterns and UML Class Diagram